-Whether you’re new to the job market or looking for a different career, it’s a good idea to research what’s in demand.
-The higher the demand, the easier it is to find training, certifications and strong career opportunities.
-In the last few years, there has been a sharp rise in demand for trained plumbers.
+Whether you’re starting out in the job market or looking for a different career, it’s a smart idea to look into what’s in demand.
+The higher the demand, the easier it is to find training, certifications and good career opportunities.
+In the last couple of years, there has been a sharp rise in demand for trained plumbers.
 While you may not have considered plumbing jobs until now, this career path has a lot to offer.

-As a skilled trade providing an essential service, it’s frequently very easy for plumbers to find steady work across the country.
-But if you’re still on the fence, let’s take a closer look.
-We’ll check out the skills plumbers should have and the services they’re expected to provide alongside common salaries and benefits.
-With a little more information, you can better understand why plumbing jobs are in such high demand recently.
+As a skilled trade providing an essential service, it’s often very easy for plumbers to enjoy steady work across the country.
+But if you’re still uncertain, let’s take a closer look.
+We’ll review the skills plumbers need and the services they’re expected to provide alongside typical salaries and benefits.
+With a little more information, you can better understand why plumbing jobs are in such high demand right now.

 What Services Do Plumbers Provide?
-What Skills Do They Need?
+What Experience Should They Have?

-When lots of people think of plumbers, they imagine residential services such as resolving a clog or repairing a leaky pipe.
-While those skills are important for many kinds of plumbers, their skills can include a much broader variety of services.
+When lots of people think of plumbers, they imagine residential services such as draining a clog or fixing a leaky pipe.
+While those skills are beneficial for many kinds of plumbers, their duties can include a much wider variety of services.

-Their skill set includes a diverse set of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
-These services might be for potable water, gas lines, wastewater and much more.
-Depending on the specific discipline, plumbers can also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!
+Their skill set includes a diverse range of services like repair, installation and maintenance for plumbing fixtures and equipment as well as the pipes themselves.
+These services could be for drinking water, gas lines, wastewater and much more.
+Depending on the specific discipline, plumbers may also be trained to work with drainage systems, at water treatment plants and even in industrial manufacturing!

-These apprenticeships are basically a form of “plumbing school” and are structured to prepare you for full-time employment.
-They’ll offer in-classroom education as well as on-the-job training supervised by experienced plumbers.
-Depending on the program you enroll in, these apprenticeships may take anywhere between 2 to 5 years to complete.
-This time is necessary to ensure apprentice plumbers have strong competency concerning the tools, procedures and safety precautions they need to get the job done efficiently.
+These apprenticeships are basically a form of “plumbing school” and are set up to prepare you for full-time employment.
+They’ll offer in-classroom education as well as on-the-job training monitored by experienced plumbers.
+Depending on the program you enroll in, these apprenticeships might take anywhere close to 2 to 5 years to finish.
+This time is important to ensure apprentice plumbers possess strong competency concerning the tools, procedures and safety precautions they need to get the job done effectively.

-As plumbers become more experienced, they can proceed with formal certification and accreditation programs.
-Through advanced education and testing, a plumber can become a journeyman and even a master in their field.
-With these higher certifications come more complex responsibilities, but an increase in available salaries and benefits as well.
+As plumbers become more experienced, they can improve their services through formal certification and accreditation programs.
+Through further education and testing, a plumber can become a journeyman and even a master in their field.
+With these advanced certifications come greater responsibilities, but an increase in available salaries and benefits as well.

 What Is the Average Salary for Plumbers?

-While the salary of plumbing jobs ultimately depends on location and experience, averages typically hover around more than $50,000 each year.
-This will vary from state to state.
-A key distinction to make is that since plumbing careers frequently include paid on-the-job training, even apprentices are being compensated for their time.
-Meanwhile, applicants in many other fields often have to wait until their education or training is finished before they start receiving a salary and benefits.
+While the salary of plumbing jobs mostly depends on location and experience, averages typically hover around more than $50,000 each year.
+This will differ from state to state.
+An important distinction to make is that since plumbing careers regularly include paid on-the-job training, even apprentices are being compensated for their time.
+Meanwhile, applicants in many other fields often have to wait until their education or training is complete before they start receiving a salary and benefits.

-What’s more, many plumbers provide emergency support for nights and weekends or complete extra projects for overtime pay.
-This increases compensation, especially for specialized skills and certifications.
-And because plumbing is such an essential service, struggling to find steady work is fairly uncommon.
+What’s more, many plumbers provide emergency support for nights and weekends or take on extra projects for overtime pay.
+This increases compensation, particularly for specialized skills and certifications.
+And because plumbing is such an essential service, struggling to find stable work is fairly uncommon.
 These things make a career as a professional plumber an excellent option for people seeking reliable and consistent work.

 Is Plumbing a Good Career to Try?

-A plumber should be in good physical condition, as jobs can involve lifting heavy objects, standing for long periods of time and working in cramped spaces.
-And if a job takes place outdoors, poor or inclement weather can complicate the process.
+A plumber should be in good physical condition, as jobs may involve lifting heavy objects, standing for long periods of time and working in cramped spaces.
+And if a job is outdoors, poor or inclement weather can complicate the process.
 But by taking proper precautions, plumbers can avoid disruptions and ensure the benefits outweigh these concerns.

-Professional plumbers are trained experts who provide an invaluable service for countless homes, businesses and other commercial properties.
-It can be a lucrative career, especially for specialists and master plumbers who are increasingly involved in the design and engineering of plumbing systems.
-Thanks to multiple factors, plumbing jobs are likely to grow for years to come.
-If you choose to pursue a career as a professional plumber, finding a permanent position might be simpler than you think.
+Professional plumbers are trained experts who offer an invaluable service for countless homes, businesses and other commercial properties.
+It could be a lucrative career, especially for specialists and master plumbers who are more and more involved in the design and engineering of plumbing systems.
+Thanks to a variety of factors, plumbing jobs are likely to be on the rise for years to come.
+If you elect to pursue a career as a professional plumber, finding a permanent position might be easier than you think.

-There are a number of reasons plumbers are in high demand, including:
+There are many reasons plumbers are in high demand, including:

-- An increase in construction and renovation projects: As construction winds back up, designing and installing new plumbing systems will too.
-Additionally, advances in water conservation and plumbing technology ensures an active retrofitting element to the industry.
+- A larger number of construction and renovation projects: As construction starts back up, designing and installing new plumbing systems should too.
+Additionally, advances in water conservation and plumbing technology ensures an active retrofitting aspect of the industry.

 - The recent infrastructure stimulus package: The U.S. government recently passed a large stimulus package designed to improve key infrastructure such as roads and utilities.
 As new piping is built or old piping is replaced, expert plumbers will be leading the way.

-As you can see, a career as a professional plumber can be an excellent opportunity.
-There is a high demand for quality plumbers in every corner of the country, with competitive compensation and easy access to professional development programs.
+As you can see, a career as a professional plumber can be a great opportunity.
+There is a high demand for quality plumbers in every part of the country, with competitive compensation and easy access to professional development programs.
 To learn about local plumbing jobs in Marshalltown, why not get in touch with a local service company like B & G HVAC?
 You can find out the details about available positions by giving us a call at 641-316-3360 today.